The Timeline editor, identified by a clock icon, is used for manipulating keyframes and scrubbing the Playhead.

 The Playback popover contains options controlling the animation playback.

-When you play an animation, the frame rate is displayed at the top left of the 3D View.
-If the scene is detailed and playback is slower than the set Frame Rate (see Dimensions Panel), these options are used to synchronize the playback.
+When you play an animation, the frame rate is displayed at the top left of the 3D Viewport.
+If the scene is detailed and playback is slower than the set Frame Rate, these options are used to synchronize the playback.

 - Frame Dropping

-- If your animation has sound, this option plays bits of the sound wave while you move the playhead with LMB or keyboard arrows (like a moving playhead).
+If your animation has sound, this option plays bits of the sound wave while you move the Playhead with LMB or keyboard arrows.

-- While playing, updates the 3D View and the Timeline.
+While playing, updates the 3D Viewport and the Timeline.

 - Animation Editors